 The size of a lot is another essential factor.
 Larger lots typically have higher values than smaller ones, as they offer more space and potential for development.

 The zoning of a lot can also affect its value.
-Some lots may be zoned for commercial or residential use, while others may be for agricultural or industrial purposes.
+Some lots may be zoned for commercial or residential use, while others for agricultural or industrial purposes.
 The zoning can determine the lot’s potential uses, which can impact its value.

 Access and Utilities